Daggubatiabhi/sec-vec/Readme.md

 This project was developed as a collaborative academic project.
 My individual contributions include:

--Designed and implemented secure encryption pipelines using AES for protecting event data -Built and tested Kafka producer–consumer pipelines for secure real-time event transmission -Integrated PostgreSQL logging for structured storage of decrypted event data -Performed Man-in-the-Middle (MITM) attack simulations to evaluate system vulnerabilities -Worked on improving data confidentiality, integrity, and secure communication flow -Contributed to project documentation and system design understanding
+- Designed and implemented **secure encryption pipelines using AES** for protecting event data
+- Built and tested **Kafka producer–consumer pipelines** for secure real-time event transmission
+- Integrated **PostgreSQL logging** for structured storage of decrypted event data
+- Performed **Man-in-the-Middle (MITM) attack simulations** to evaluate system vulnerabilities
+- Worked on improving **data confidentiality, integrity, and secure communication flow**
+- Contributed to **project documentation and system design understanding**

-Through this project, I gained strong hands-on experience in cybersecurity, distributed systems, secure software design, and real-time data pipelines.
+Through this project, I gained strong hands-on experience in **cybersecurity concepts, distributed systems, secure software design, and real-time data pipelines**.